Udumbunthala: History

 About 1000 years ago, this area was under sea.
-When Calamities occurred, many places and rivers appeared like Udumbunthala Kavayi river, Madakkal Island, Kadappuram Padincharan river, Kadappuram etc. Gradually some Fudel Rulers entered with so many workers in this area and landscaped for their dwellings and cultivation.
+When Calamities occurred, many places and rivers appeared like Udumbunthala Kavayi river, Madakkal Island, Kadappuram Padincharan river, Kadappuram etc. Gradually some feudal rulers entered with so many workers in this area and landscaped for their dwellings and cultivation.
 After that, Families from Nalupurappattu invaded the places where Udumbunthala, Kaikottukadavu, Valvakkad and Madakkal.
 Brothers like Nalupurappattu Ibrahim Haji and Mohammed Kunchi Haji were ruled till their death.they devoted some of their lands to the masjid committees as Waqf.